Alessandro-Dodon/Alessandro-Dodon/README.md

 - Asset pricing
 - Risk management

-This GitHub page is a curated collection of my academic work and personal projects.
-I regularly update it with code, documentation, and new material across economics and finance topics.

 ## Contact

 Feel free to explore the repositories below, and don’t hesitate to get in touch for questions or collaboration.